voidtools/everything_sdk3/README.md

 	client = Everything3_ConnectW(NULL);
 	if (!client)
 	{
+		// failed to connect.
-		// connect to Everything..
-Try the 1.5a instance. client = Everything3_ConnectW(L"1.5a");
+		// try to connect to Everything with the 1.5a instance. client = Everything3_ConnectW(L"1.5a");
 	}